saharan/HGSL/README.md

 }
 ```

-Note that those fields are **statically typed**, which means if you change the names of variables in the shader class and leave the main class as it is, there will be errors.
+Note that these fields are **statically typed**, which means if you change the names of variables in the shader class and leave the main class as it is, there will be errors.

 ```hx
 import hgsl.Global.*;